kjemmett/thesis/README.md

 #### References

-This thesis contains results from the following publications
+This thesis contains results from the following publications:

 1. **K. Emmett**, D. Rosenbloom, P. Camara, and R. Rabadan, "Parametric inference using persistence diagrams: A case study in population genetics," in *ICML Workshop on Topological Methods in Machine Learning*.
 2014.
 2. **K. Emmett** and R. Rabadan, "Characterizing scales of genetic recombination and antibiotic resistance in pathogenic bacteria using topological data analysis," in *Brain Informatics and Health*, 2014.